Payments and Credits

 Student account payments are accepted for currently registered students and open student account balances.
 The Bursar's Office is responsible for processing student payments and student account credits in a timely and accurate manner.
 Accepted payment options and methods as defined in this policy are subject to change.

 Students may select one or more of the following Student Account Payment Options when registering:

 - PD - Payment in Full: This option should be selected if the student is paying for tuition, fees, and other student account charges.
 This option may also be selected to supplement other payment options that do not cover all charges.

 - TM - Payment Plan: This option is selected when a student enrolls in the Advanced Education Services (AES) monthly payment plan.

 - FA - Financial Aid: This option is selected when all or part of the student's account charges will be paid by grants, scholarships, and loans awarded through the Financial Aid department.

-- ER - Employer Reimbursement: This option may be selected if the student is reimbursed by their employer for their Webster attendance charges.
-Payment is received by Webster from the student at the beginning of the term.
+- ER - Employer Reimbursement: This option may be selected if the student is reimbursed by their employer for all or part of their Webster attendance charges.
+Payment is due to Webster University from the student at the beginning of the term.
 Payment is normally made to Webster University before employer reimbursement is received by the student, so this option is often combined with other payment options.
 Transcripts are not released when an unpaid balance exists.

 - DB - Direct Billing: This option is selected by students being sponsored by a third party such as an employer.
 The Bursar's Office will directly bill a third party sponsor with appropriate authorization.
 Students are responsible for payment of their balance if payment is not received from the third party sponsor when due.
 Students are also responsible for timely payment of any charges not covered by the third party.